 As part of that man-made drive for perfection of course are countless bell towers on churches and cathedrals that crowd not only the Swiss cities, but its breathtakingly beautiful countryside.
-Bell towers it seems are okay and a proud statement about an enlightened division of church and state.

 The government does not tell its citizens how to worship, nor in what form – unless you are Muslim of course.
 Before yelling that this was a citizen’s referendum and not the purvey of the government, it is highly relevant to ask what on earth the Swiss government was doing during the blatantly racist build up to the vote.
 Too little it would seem.

 It is all well and fine for the government to express dismay at the outcome but horses and stable doors and bolting and all that sounds pathetically weak.
 In turn, belated bleating only serves to make the far right movement behind the whole disaster so much the stronger.